Charles R. Erdman Sr.: Death

 Erdman died in 1960 and is buried in the Princeton Cemetery of the Nassau Presbyterian Church.

 Selected publications

 Erdman was the author of over thirty popular biblical commentaries and books of pastoral theology.
-Two of his essays entitled "The Coming of Christ" and "The Church and Socialism" were included in The Fundamentals.
+In addition to his books, two of his essays entitled "The Coming of Christ" and "The Church and Socialism" were included in The Fundamentals, a set of ninety essays regarded as the origin of Christian fundamentalism.